bek0s/gbkfit-legacy/README.md

 object-oriented interface which enables programmers to create and add their own custom models and optimization techniques into the software.

-GBKFIT models observations with a combination of two models: a Data Model (or DModel), and a Galaxy Model (or GModel).
+GBKFIT models observations with a combination of two models: a Data Model (DModel), and a Galaxy Model (GModel).
 The former is used to describe the data structure of the observation, while the latter is used to describe the observed galaxy.
 Data and galaxy models come in the form of modules, and by convention their names start with `gbkfit_dmodel_` and `gbkfit_gmodel_` respectively.